josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 *   Maybe the user must login \(authenticate\) first
 *   Maybe you should fetch some data before you display the target component
 *   You might want to save pending changes before leaving a component
-*   You might ask the user if it's okay to discard pending changes rather than save them
+*   You might ask the user if it is okay to discard pending changes rather than save them

 You add guards to the route configuration to handle these scenarios.

-A guard's return value controls the router's behavior:
+The return value of a guard controls the behavior of the router:

 | Guard return value | Details |
 |:---                |:---     |